-(Note 1): Among the convertible bonds with stock acquisition rights for 3 billion yen, a portion equivalent to 2.1 billion yen was redeemed early in February 2005, and then preferred shares for the same amount were allotted to Nomura Securities Co., Ltd. in February 2005 (the conversion of all of these preferred shares to the Company Common Shares was completed in September 2005).
-The stock acquisition rights attached to the remaining convertible bonds with stock acquisition rights for 0.9 billion yen have been exercised and the conversion to the Company's common shares have been completed as of February 2005, and no convertible bonds with stock acquisition rights exist as of today.
+- (Note 1): A relay is a device that opens or closes electronic circuits by electronic signals. - (Note 2): A connector is a component for connecting electronic wires or an electronic wire and an electronic appliance. - (Note 3): Among the convertible bonds with stock acquisition rights for 3 billion yen, a portion equivalent to 2.1 billion yen was redeemed early in February 2005, and then preferred shares for the same amount were allotted to Nomura Securities Co., Ltd. in February 2005 (the conversion of all of these preferred shares to the Target Company Common Shares was completed in September 2005).
+The stock acquisition rights attached to the remaining convertible bonds with stock acquisition rights for 0.9 billion yen have been exercised and the conversion to the Target Company's common shares have been completed as of February 2005, and no convertible bonds with stock acquisition rights exist as of today.

-- (Note 2): Of the 3,000 Class 1 Preferred Shares, 1,000 shares held by Fujitsu were converted to common shares (6,060.6 shares (Note 4); conversion price: 165,000 yen) and cancelled by the Company on August 1, 2005 and, of the remaining 2,000 shares, 1,000 shares were acquired, purchased and cancelled by the Company on August 27, 2008, and the other 1,000 shares held by Fujitsu were converted to common shares (10,638 shares (Note 4); conversion price: 94,000 yen) and cancelled by the Company on November 9, 2011.
-No Class 1 Preferred Shares exist as of today. - (Note 3): The Class 2 Preferred Shares held by Fujitsu were all simultaneously converted to common shares (6,666,666 shares; conversion price: 300 yen) and cancelled by the Company on June 30, 2016, and no Class 2 Preferred Shares exist as of today. - (Note 4): Due to the share split conducted on October 1, 2017 through which the Company split 1 common share into 100 common shares, as of today, the 6,060.6 common shares that were converted from preferred shares on August 1, 2015 corresponds to 606,060 common shares (with the conversion price of 165,000 yen being 1,650 yen), and the 10,638 common shares that were converted from preferred shares on November 9, 2011 corresponds to 1,063,800 common shares (with the conversion price of 94,000 yen being 940 yen). - (ii) Consultation between the Tender Offeror and the Company and Fujitsu and Decision-Making Process of the Tender Offeror
+- (Note 4): Of the 3,000 Class 1 Preferred Shares, 1,000 shares held by Fujitsu were converted to common shares (6,060.6 shares (Note 7); conversion price: 165,000 yen) and cancelled by the Target Company on August 1, 2005 and, of the remaining 2,000 shares, 1,000 shares were acquired, purchased and cancelled by the Target Company on August 27, 2008, and the other 1,000 shares held by Fujitsu were converted to common shares (10,638 shares (Note 7); conversion price: 94,000 yen) and cancelled by the Target Company on November 9, 2011.
+No Class 1 Preferred Shares exist as of today. - (Note 5): The Class 2 Preferred Shares held by Fujitsu were all simultaneously converted to common shares (6,666,666 shares; conversion price: 300 yen) and cancelled by the Target Company on June 30, 2016, and no Class 2 Preferred Shares exist as of today. - (Note 6): An automotive control unit is a device that comprehensively controls the operation of the engine by using electric auxiliary equipment. - (Note 7): Due to the share split conducted on October 1, 2017 through which the Target Company split 1 common share into 100 common shares, as of today, the 6,060.6 common shares that were converted from preferred shares on August 1, 2015 corresponds to 606,060 common shares (with the conversion price of 165,000 yen being 1,650 yen), and the 10,638 common shares that were converted from preferred shares on November 9, 2011 corresponds to 1,063,800 common shares (with the conversion price of 94,000 yen being 940 yen). - (B) Consultation between the Tender Offeror and the Target Company and Fujitsu and Decision-Making Process of the Tender Offeror

-The Longreach Group has long been acquainted with Fujitsu and, in the course of discussions with Fujitsu about a variety of capital policies, had consultations with Fujitsu regarding the possibility of transferring the Company Common Shares held by Fujitsu as an option for contributing to the Company's growth and enhancement of corporate value over the medium to long term.
+The Longreach Group has long been acquainted with Fujitsu and, in the course of discussions with Fujitsu about a variety of capital policies, had consultations with Fujitsu regarding the possibility of transferring the Target Company Common Shares held by Fujitsu as an option for contributing to the Target Company's growth and enhancement of corporate value over the medium to long term.